terwb/DataValidate/README.md

 ## Contributions

-Feel free to open issues or pull requests to improve DataValidator. 🚀
+Feel free to open issues or pull requests to improve DataValidate. 🚀